Steven S. Holt

 Foundations of Leadership

-Steven Holt grew up in Enterprise, Utah, where early experiences shaped a lifelong commitment to discipline, service, and leadership.
-During his high school years (1965–1969), he earned the rank of Eagle Scout, receiving three palms—Bronze, Gold, and Silver, along with the 50-Miler AwardHistoric Trails Award, and Gold Quill Writing Awards.
+Steven Holt was raised in Beryl and Enterprise, Utah, where early experiences shaped a lifelong commitment to discipline, service, and leadership.
+He is the son of George Stanford Holt and Jeannine Harris Holt.
+During his high school years (1967–1969), he earned the rank of Eagle Scout, receiving three palms—Bronze, Gold, and Silver—and received the 50-Miler Award, Historic Trails Award, and Gold Quill Writing Awards.

 As a senior at Enterprise High School in 1969, he earned first-place honors at both the Washington County and Utah State 4-H competitions with a presentation on Range Ecology, demonstrating early aptitude for leadership, research, and public speaking.